coderjannat/niche-watch-project/README.md

 It is a single page application made with ReactJS

 # Css Frame
-In this I used Material UI
+In this App I used Material UI

 ## Live Demo of this website :